Skip to contents

 #> $ .part: int 3 1 3 2 3 3 1 4 4 3 ...

 The output from flexsdm differs from that of ENMeval.
-Instead of returning a list with vectors of spatial group IDs for occurrences and background points separately, flexsdm appends the group assignments as a new column within the part element of its output.
+Instead of returning a list with separate vectors of spatial group IDs, flexsdm appends the group assignments as a new column in the part element of its output.

 As with the ENMeval example, we can transform the spatial group information stored in flexsdm_block into a format compatible with kuenm2: